ibnumardini/logn/README.md

 ## Contributing

-Let's build this Logn library to make it even better.
+Let's build this Logn library to make it even better, see contributing guide [here](CONTRIBUTING.md)

 ## License